 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Determining the cause of bloating and limiting triggering foods may help reduce your symptoms.
-In the long term, choosing foods that help prevent constipation and engaging in light exercise may help prevent future episodes.
+Determining the cause of bloating, doing exercise, and limiting triggering foods may help reduce the symptoms of bloating and prevent uncomfortable episodes.

 Here are 12 science-backed ways you can reduce or eliminate bloating.